webinos/Webinos-Platform/webinos/samples/widgets/hello-world-signed/README.md

 A basic webinos signed widget
 ===

-This is a sample that demonstrates the basics of building a webinos widget.
+This is a sample that demonstrates the basics of building and signing a webinos widget.

 ### Authoring the widget